wslfung/audit-microservice/README.md

 ### Security Note

-Sensitive information such as passwords and private keys should never be committed to version control.
-Use appropriate secrets management tools for production environments.

-for simplicity
+for simplicity, I've included the private key and certificate files in the repository.
+In a production environment, you should use appropriate secrets management tools, I've also disabled saml authentication as I don't have an idp for validation.